Canon 6D Mark II vs Leica M Typ 262

 The Canon EOS 6D Mark II and the Leica M (Typ 262) are two enthusiast cameras that were officially introduced, respectively, in June 2017 and November 2015.
-The 6D Mark II is a DSLR, while the M Typ 262 is a rangefinder-style mirrorless camera.
+The 6D Mark II is a DSLR, while the M Typ 262 is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Leica provides 23.7 MP.
+The Canon has a resolution of 26 megapixels, whereas the Leica provides 23.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 262 is considerably smaller (30 percent) than the Canon 6D Mark II.
 Moreover, the M Typ 262 is markedly lighter (11 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.